varadhbhatnagar/Blockchain-Insight/caseStudies/bitcoin.md

 *visualizing bitcoin blockchain and discussing how exactly bitcoin uses blockchain*

 ## Glossary :
+### Bitcoin :
+Bitcoin is a digital currency (also called crypto-currency) that is not backed by any country's central bank or government.
+Bitcoins can be traded for goods or services with vendors who accept Bitcoins as payment.

+#### Bitcoin Transactions:
+Bitcoin-to-Bitcoin transactions are made by digitally exchanging anonymous, heavily encrypted hash codes across a peer-to-peer (P2P) network.
+The P2P network monitors and verifies the transfer of Bitcoins between users.
+Each user's Bitcoins are stored in a program called a digital wallet, which also holds each address the user sends and receives Bitcoins from, as well as a private key known only to the user.

 ### Block
 Blocks are files where data pertaining to the Bitcoin network is permanently recorded.
 A block records some or all of the most recent Bitcoin transactions that have not yet entered any prior blocks.
 Thus a block is like a page of a ledger or record book.
 Each time a block is ‘completed’, it gives way to the next block in the blockchain.
 A block is thus a permanent store of records which, once written, cannot be altered or removed.